charitraa/Artificial-Intelligence-Project/README.md

     ```
 6. Create a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 Thank you for checking out this repository.
 We hope Friday assists you well and provides a great learning experience.

 ## Contact

-If you have any questions, feel free to open an issue or contact me at [your-email@example.com].
+If you have any questions, feel free to open an issue or contact me at [stharabi9862187405@gmail.com].